With Buzzy Partnerships and $10 Million Raised, Hari Mari Is on a Roll

 Certain brands have a natural celebrity counterpoint.
 Ben Affleck and Dunkin Donuts, Michael Cera and Cerave — they belong together.
 They just make sense.
 This spring, that same sort of fated coupling came together again when Dallas-based Hari Mari teamed up with Shep Rose, a mainstay on Bravo’s popular Charleston-set Southern Charm, to launch its new premium waterproof leather sandal line.

-The reality star has entertained and occasionally infuriated audiences since the show’s premiere in 2014, but Rose’s classic southern style has remained consistent.
+The reality star has entertained audiences since the show’s premiere in 2014, but Rose’s classic southern style has remained consistent.
 Simply put: this man was made to promote premium leather flip flops.

 Hari Mari co-founder Jeremy Stewart first connected with Rose, a longtime wearer of the brand, on Austin’s Save Muny golf course.
 He saw an opportunity to partner professionally with the influencer to promote the launch of the Clipper, the brand’s first flip flop made with 100% waterproof full-grain leather.